itpp-labs/misc-addons/access_apps/README.rst

 Control access to Apps
 ======================

 Adds "Show Apps Menu" tick in user's access rights tab.
-It allows to have administrators which don't have access to Apps.
+It allows to configure administrators which don't have access to Apps.

 Note.
 Due to Odoo restrictions, the module removes Apps section in Settings/Dashboard for all users.